An introduction to Python stream processing frameworks

 Apache Spark is a library for processing data on the compute cluster (your ML model).
 Written in Scala, it streams data in micro batches that are typically tens of seconds to minutes in size.
 This can introduce latency (think of latency as the chunk size of data processing) and performance problems (falling behind the leading edge of data as it is created) when working with live data.
 We explain these problems in depth in our test of client libraries.

-Spark has a Python API that provides operators like map, filter, count and join, together with more advanced features such as windowing, checkpointing, and caching.
-Importantly for data scientists, Spark also supports MLlib and DataFrames (to enable complex processing), however they cannot write results back to a message broker, making it hard to build streaming pipelines.
+Spark has a Python API that provides operators like map, filter, count and join with more advanced features such as windowing, checkpointing, and caching.
+Importantly for data scientists, Spark also supports MLlib and DataFrames (to enable complex processing).
+However, they cannot write results back to a message broker, making it hard to build streaming pipelines.

 The PyFlink Table API supports simple operators like group, filter, join, count, map, reduce, and the DataStream API allows you to execute dependencies such as third-party Python libraries.
-This is good news for data scientists … but the documentation is tough going.
-Our software developer catalogs his trial of client library usability, including an assessment of documentation, here.
+This is good news for data scientists, but the documentation is challenging.
+Our software developer catalogs his trial of client library usability, including a documentation assessment.

 Unlike Spark and Flink, Kafka Streams isn’t a server-side processing engine.
 Instead, it allows you to publish streams of records (messages) to the Kafka broker, subscribe to those records, and perform stateful stream processing (only high-level operators like filter, map, grouping, windowing, aggregations and joins) on the broker itself.

-Kafka with Kafka Streams is very powerful for software engineering, however, it’s not at all suitable for data science and machine learning users.
-That’s because it does not support Python natively at all, although there are some open-source implementations like Faust.
+Kafka with Kafka Streams is compelling for software engineering.
+However, it’s not suitable for data science and machine learning users.
+That’s because it does not support Python natively, although there are some open-source implementations like Faust.

 Stream processing in Python with the Quix SDK

-Built by former McLaren Formula One engineers, the Quix Streaming SDK is designed for high-performance streaming applications when you need to process huge volumes of data with nanosecond response time.
+Built by former McLaren Formula One engineers, the Quix Streaming SDK is designed for high-performance streaming applications when you need to process vast volumes of data with nanosecond response time.

-Compared to the others, the Quix Streaming SDK was built with four unique benefits in mind:
+The Quix SDK was built with four unique benefits in mind.

 The Quix SDK is a unified library for streaming data on the message broker and processing that data in the compute environment.
-This in-memory processing, together with out-of-the-box message splitting, compression, and serialization techniques, makes your application extremely efficient, fast and scalable.
+This in-memory processing and out-of-the-box message splitting, compression, and serialization techniques make your application extremely efficient, fast, and scalable.
 As a guide, the Quix SDK is so efficient that we have measured over 145 million values per GB of data during internal tests.

 The create_stream method lets you wrap data into a single scope, such as defining a dataset based on one customer.
-This allows you to manage, discover and work with your data more easily.
+This allows you to manage, discover and work with your data more efficiently.

-The streams context also allows you to process huge volumes of data by automatically parallelizing streams across many model instances (horizontal auto-scaling) without any additional implementation.
+The streams context also allows you to process vast volumes of data by automatically parallelizing streams across many model instances (horizontal auto-scaling) without any additional implementation.

 The ParameterData format is a record with a timestamp and a number or string.
-It supports high-frequency time series values, such as those flowing in from IoT devices, as well as raw binary data.
+It supports high-frequency time series values, such as those flowing in from IoT devices and raw binary data.
 Meanwhile, the EventData format supports traditional key-value pairs with a timestamp.

-Together, these formats let you work on any streaming data application, whether it’s event-driven apps, real time IoT data, images or audio.
+These formats let you work on any streaming data application, whether event-driven apps, real-time IoT data, images or audio.

 Easy to use

-The best thing about the Quix SDK is that it’s really easy to use.
+The best thing about the Quix SDK is that it’s straightforward.
 This is for three reasons: